 Bringing Art To Life

 Bringing Art to Life is an innovative program developed in collaboration with the University of Alabama Honors College which brings art therapy and life story preservation to community-dwelling persons with mild to moderate Alzheimer’s disease and their caregivers.
-The initiative was piloted in impoverished Perry County, Alabama, in partnership with VSA Arts of Alabama and Sowing Seeds of Hope Foundation, and is currently in its third semester as an Honors College course titled “Art to Life.”
-It is offered in parallel with a Telecommunications and Film Department course titled “Documenting Art to Life,” and both full-length and short documentaries featuring the course experience are currently in development.
-Outcomes-based research regarding the intervention’s impact on neuropsychiatric measures in the participants (using the Neuropsychiatric Inventory-NPI) and caregiver burden and participant quality of life (using a screening tool developed in the course) is currently being carried out.
+The initiative was piloted in impoverished Perry County, Alabama, in partnership with VSA Arts of Alabama and Sowing Seeds of Hope Foundation, and is currently a recurring Honors College service learning course titled “Art to Life.”
+It has been offered in parallel with a Telecommunications and Film Department course titled “Documenting Art to Life,” and both full-length and short documentaries have been produced.
+Outcomes-based research regarding the intervention’s impact on participant quality of life, caregiver burden, and student educational value presently is being carried out.

 It is our goal to offer Bringing Art to Life to other institutions in other regions, and to collaborate with these institutions in research on the intervention.
-A manual and toolkit for implementing the program are under development at this time.
+A manual and toolkit for implementing the program have been developed.

 For more information on the program, please contact us here, or at email@example.com.

 Watch these brief promotional videos about the program: